fclorenzo/pkreborn-access/README.md

 ## Known Bugs

-- Trying to load coordinates crashes the game.
+- Nothing is anounced when the cursor cycles through a teleport tile event.

 ## Credits